Patriot War (Florida): Fomenting the rebellion and the capture of Fernandina

 By the beginning of March of 1812, the group had a force of around 125 men.
 Besides the aforementioned Georgian volunteers, there were also some men from Tennessee and possibly a few Spanish deserters.
 This group would call themselves the Patriots.
 To further augment his force, Mathews devised a plan for U.S. troops at the Florida/Georgia border to join the Patriot group.
 Mathews would then pardon those deserters and restore their military rank following the rebellion.
 These troops were the garrison at Point Peter and were under the temporary command of Major Jacint Laval, while the garrison's commanding Colonel Smith was away.
 Laval and Mathews, who at one time lived together, came to dislike one another and Laval refused to supply Mathews with either troops or weapons.
 It wasn't until March 16 that Colonel Smith returned to Point Peter and agreed to provide Mathews with what he asked for.
 The next day, a detachment of 50 soldiers joined with the Patriots to march on Fernandina.
 That same day, March 16, the Patriots elected John Houston McIntosh as their leader.
 Mathews also sought help from the Navy.
 He sent a request to Commodore Hugh G. Campbell, commanding officer of the naval forces at St. Mary's, asking for weapons as well as the aid of gunboats.
 Campbell argued that he was never in agreement with Mathews' mission and stated that his ships were given no orders to open fire.
 However, 5 gunboats did anchor on the St. Mary's river and trained their guns on the city while the Patriot group captured Fernandina on March 17, 1812.

 Provisional government

-The same day that the Patriots marched into Fernandina, March 17, 1812, they removed the Spanish flag and raised the Patriot flag.
-One of the Patriot officers delivered a speech offering the town up to the U.S. Colonel Smith, who was there for the ceremony, accepted the land on behalf of the U.S. and promised to protect the city.
-The officers speech was reflected in a treaty negotiated between the Spanish and Mathews.
-The treaty had 6 articles that, besides the aforementioned promise that the U.S. would govern and "protect" Fernandina, also guaranteed that the U.S. would honor existing Spanish land grants and offered employment in the U.S. Army to any Spanish soldiers willing to defect.
-The truce also stipulated that the ports of East Florida would remain open to Great Britain until at least May 1813.
-This was most likely done to mollify local merchants and plantation owners, whose income depended greatly upon trade with England.
+The Patriots marched into Fernandina, March 17, 1812, removed the Spanish flag, and raised the Patriot flag.
+A Patriot officer delivered a speech offering the town to US Colonel Smith, who was there for the ceremony.
+Smith accepted on behalf of the US and promised to protect the city.
+The speech was reflected in a treaty negotiated between the Spanish and Mathews.
+The treaty had six articles: the aforementioned promise that the US would govern and "protect" Fernandina, also guarantees that the US would honor existing Spanish land grants, and an offer of employment in the US Army to any Spanish soldiers willing to defect.
+The treaty also stipulated that the ports of East Florida would remain open to Great Britain until at least May 1813.
+This was most likely done to mollify local merchants and plantation owners, whose income depended greatly upon trade with Britain.